 Motors with either sleeve or anti-friction bearings are suitable for connection to the driven load through a flexible coupling.
 Coupling solidly to the load is not acceptable.
-With sleeve bearings, the flexible coupling should be of the limited end float type to prevent the possibility of any end thrust from the load being transmitted to the motor bearings, which could cause bearing damage.
+With sleeve bearings, the flexible coupling should be of the limited end float type to prevent the possibility of any end thrust from load being transmitted to the motor bearings, which could cause bearing damage.
 The recommended limits of end float are as follows:

-- (a) When the motor is in operation after installation, be sure that the end-play indicator is within the 0.236 in.
-(6mm) of the groove on the shaft or aligned to the shaft shoulder immediately outboard of the drive-end bearing to assure there is low friction between shaft and bearing. - (b) Unless otherwise specified, the designed end-play value X of the groove for TWMC motors in general is within 0.236 in.
-(6mm) as illustrated in Fig. 6.
-In essence, the endplay indicator is adjusted to point at the center of the groove or the drive-end shaft shoulder; thus X equals to ±0.236in (6mm) so, and the endplay value (Y) of the couplings should equal or be smaller than 0.118 in.
-(3mm). - (c) If the desired value Y is greater than 0.118 in.
-(3mm) caused for instance by a thrust load and/or load machine with large end-play, please inform TWMC prior to entering an order.
+- (a) When the motor is in operation after installation, be sure that the end-play indicator is within the 6mm (.236 in.) of the groove on the shaft or aligned to the shaft shoulder immediately outboard of the drive-end bearing to assure there is low friction between shaft and bearing. - (b) Unless otherwise specified, the designed end-play value X of the groove for TWMC motors in general is within 6mm (.236 in.) as illustrated in Fig. 6.
+In essence, the endplay indicator is adjusted to point at the center of the groove or the drive-end shaft shoulder; thus X equals to 6±1mm or so, and the endplay value (Y) of the couplings should equal or be smaller than 3mm (.118 in.). - (c) If the desired value Y is grater than 3mmm (.118 in.) caused for instance by a thrust load and/or load machine with large end-play, please inform TWMC prior to entering an order.

 In aligning the motor (and rotor) axially with the driven equipment, consideration should be given not only to the endplay indicator position but also to axial shaft expansion and increase in shaft centerline height due to thermal effects.
-In general, the axial shaft growth for motors can be disregarded since either bearing is fixed, and any shaft growth due to temperature increase will produce an elongation away from the coupling.
+In general, the axial shaft growth for motors can be disregarded since neither bearing is fixed and any shaft growth due to temperature increase will produce an elongation away from the coupling.